Spot Factoring vs Contract Factoring for Trucking Companies

 How does invoice factoring improve cash flow?

 Invoice factoring is the practice of selling invoice receivables (freight bills) at a discount in exchange for immediate payment.
-This provides improved cash flow ensuring payment for a delivery is received in time to pay for the operating expenses associated with the next day’s haul.
-To make certain this flow of incoming cash is consistent and outpaces the flow of outgoing expenses, factoring companies that specialize in trucking provide freight factoring, a specific form of contract factoring.
+This provides improved cash flow, ensuring payment for delivery is received in time to pay for the operating expenses associated with the next day’s haul.
+To ensure this flow of incoming cash is consistent and outpaces outgoing expenses, factoring companies that specialize in trucking provide freight factoring.
+This transportation financing solution is not spot factoring but a form of contract factoring.

 What is spot factoring vs. contract factoring?

 Invoice factoring is a general term that classifies various forms of accounts receivable financing under one umbrella.
-These many derivations have evolved and are tailored to service the needs of specific industries.
-The products and services available are wide ranging and varied but can be categorized and separated by distinct types.
-For trucking companies, one of the main types of factoring to consider is spot vs. contract factoring.
+These many derivations have evolved and are tailored to specific industries’ needs.
+The products and services available are wide-ranging and varied but can be categorized and separated by distinct types.
+For trucking companies, spot vs. contract factoring is one of the main types to consider.

-Spot factoring: Used by businesses to sell an individual invoice at a discount in order to receive immediate payment for that particular invoice.
+Spot factoring: Used by businesses to sell an individual invoice at a discount to receive immediate payment for that particular invoice.
 It is an option, not an obligation.
-Businesses are able to pick and choose which invoices they would like to have funded.
+Spot factoring allows businesses to pick and choose which invoices they would like to have funded.
 Once a factoring arrangement is in place, a business can factor invoices as often or as little as needed to maintain positive cash flow.
-There are no long-term contracts and no monthly minimums, so an arrangement of this nature is a very flexible form of funding.
+There are no long-term contracts or monthly minimums, so spot factoring is a very flexible form of funding.

 Contract factoring: Used by businesses to create positive cash flow and maintain regular funding through the peaks and valleys of seasonal fluctuation and market demand.
-It is an arrangement where a business factors the majority of their invoices for a specified term.
+It is an arrangement where a business factors most of its invoices for a specified term.

-Trucking is a volatile industry with huge, often unpredictable changes in freight demand and capacity.
+Trucking is a volatile industry with massive, often unpredictable changes in freight demand and capacity.
 This dramatic swing in demand causes a roller coaster effect in cash flow.
-The result is tremendous stress placed on a trucking company’s ability to meet expense payments on time and fund the daily over-the-road expenses need to keep equipment moving.
-With the continuing presence of the coronavirus pandemic, 2021 is a transitional year of unpredictable outcomes.
-Having a reliable form of financing that adjusts to changing conditions is a huge competitive edge for trucking companies.
+The result is tremendous stress on a trucking company’s ability to meet expense payments on time and fund the daily over-the-road expenses needed to keep equipment moving.
+As spot factoring is designed to finance large single invoices, it is best used by industry types such as construction or engineering.
+Contract factoring is ideal for the trucking industry as it is designed to finance batches of invoice submissions at a time.

-Freight factoring is a specific form of contract factoring designed exclusively for the transportation industry.
+Whereas spot factoring is an off-the-shelf funding solution, Freight factoring is a specific form of contract factoring designed exclusively for the transportation industry.
 The benefits are vast compared to spot factoring.
-For trucking companies these include:
+For trucking companies, these include:

 • Significantly lower factoring rates to improve profitability.